ORIGINAL BODY DESIGN

 with 3rd baby

-I have been in the health and fitness industry for over 12 years.
+I have been in the health and fitness industry for 15+ years.

 I combine the role Personal Trainer, Pilates and Total Barre® Instructor with nutritional and lifestyle guidance.